Kong/docs.konghq.com/app/dev-portal/portals/publishing.md

 ### Access control scenarios

-Visibility, Authentication strategies, and User authentication can be independently configured to maximize fleixbility in how you publish your API to a given Developer audience.
+Visibility, Authentication strategies, and User authentication can be independently configured to maximize flexibility in how you publish your API to a given Developer audience.

 {:.note}
 > *Visibility of [Pages](customization/custom-pages) and [Menus](customization/customization.md) are configured independently from APIs, maximizing your flexibility.